WooCommerce custom fields: How to create & display

-This is the complete guide on how to create WooCommerce custom fields.
+This is the complete guide on how to create and display WooCommerce custom fields.
 You'll learn how to show extra product data and sell extra product options on your website.

 When people talk about WooCommerce custom fields, they typically mean one of two things:

-1. Selling extra product options, as an alternative to variationsThis involves installing a WooCommerce add custom field to products plugin which displays dropdown lists, checkboxes, radio buttons, text fields, etc. for the customer to complete before adding the product to their cart.
+- Selling extra product options, as an alternative to variationsThis involves installing a WooCommerce add custom field to products plugin which displays dropdown lists, checkboxes, radio buttons, text fields, etc. for the customer to complete before adding the product to their cart.
 Technically, extra product options aren't custom fields at all - they're better known as product add-ons!
-However, a lot of people refer to these options as custom fields.
-They're perfect for adding a WooCommerce text field on the product page, and collecting other data and options from customers.
+However, a lot of people refer to them as custom fields.
+They're perfect for adding a WooCommerce text field to the product page, and collecting other data and options from customers.

-2. Adding extra information about the productThis is the classic use of custom fields.
+- Adding extra information about the productThis is the classic use of custom fields.
 In WordPress, custom fields are used to add additional data to posts, pages, or products.
 You use these to store and display extra information on your website.
-For example, if you're already using all the basic fields for other purposes then a WooCommerce custom text field on product page plugin can display additional text for you.
+For example, if you're already using all the built-in types of product data for other purposes then a WooCommerce custom field plugin can display additional text for you.

 Continuing on, we will explore the steps involved in adding both types of custom fields to your WooCommerce products.
-You will learn how to make the custom fields visible to your customers and enable easy addition of product add-on fields.
+You will also learn how to make the custom fields visible on the shop and product page.

 Using custom fields to provide options and collect information from customers